Center for Career and Professional Development

-- To lend support to the Career and Scholarship Center and help strengthen the services offered for students and employers.
+- To lend support to the Center for Career and Professional Development and help strengthen the services offered for students and employers.

-- Support and advise the Career and Scholarship Center Director and staff on matters of career and employment preparation
+- Support and advise the Center for Career and Professional Development Director and staff on matters of career and employment preparation

 - Identify employment market needs and current/future hiring trends